marabian/recipe-generator/README.md

    This will eliminate the messy JSON output parsing logic and will help make the code cleaner + much simpler/robust.

+- Use browser's local storage to save recipes instead of Streamlit's session_state so that the recipes persist across sessions.

 ## Architecture